Southampton-RSG/2021-11-1-socobio-crs/novice/shell/01-filedir.md

 So what's happening?
 When we type `whoami` the shell:

-1. Finds a program called `whoami`,
+1. Finds a program called `whoami`
-2. Runs that program,
+2. Runs that program
 3. Displays that program's output (if there is any), then
-4. Displays a new prompt to tell us that it's ready for more commands.
+4. Displays a new prompt to tell us that it's ready for more commands

-Next,
-let's find out where we are by running a command called `pwd` (which stands for "print working directory").
+Next, let's find out where we are in our file system by running a command called `pwd` (which stands for "print working directory").
 At any moment,
 our **current working directory**